Which city is cheaper, Split or Cinque Terre?

 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Cinque Terre or Split, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Cinque Terre or Split, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Located on the rugged Italian Riviera coastline, Cinque Terra consists of five seaside villages exuding a charm that dates back to medieval times.
 Fishing boats bob in the harbors, bringing fresh seafood to the tables of the region, while age old vineyards make for fragrant signature wines.
 Cinque Terre is considered to be a National Park, with its five villages earning a spot on the UNESCO World Heritage List for their beauty and timelessness.

 Spit is a historic city in Central Dalmatia with many opportunities to glimpse its fascinating past in its historic city center.
 Centuries ago the city grew up around a Diocletian palace that was used as refuge by the locals.